 To learn more about program tuition and fees, please go here.

 Fifth-Year Master Of Science In Cybersecurity For Brown Undergraduates

 The Five-Year Baccalaureate/Master's Degree program allows you, after completing your Baccalaureate degree at Brown, to continue for a Master's degree and use courses taken while an undergrad to satisfy some of your Master's course requirements.
 You must apply for this program before you complete undergrad study.
-As a Brown student applying under this option, you're not required to submit letters of recommendation, but you can submit one optional letter of recommendation.
 Be sure to indicate on your application that you're a current Brown senior.

 Of the eight courses required for the Master's degree, two may be completed while you're an undergrad, even if taken before you were admitted to the Master's program.
 At least six semester courses must be taken while registered as a grad student.

 Admission must be approved by Brown CS and by the School of Professional Studies.
 While you must be enrolled as an active undergrad student at the time of application, admission to the grad program can be deferred for up to two years with approval of Brown CS.
 (Please be sure to indicate that you're applying for the fifth-year Master's and not the regular Master's.)